confluentinc/examples/operator/gke-base/docs/index.rst

     gcloud config list --format 'value(core.project)'

 .. note::
-    For specific details on how the cluster will be created (size, region, zone, etc...), view the :ref:`variable reference` section of these instrucitons.
+    For specific details on how the cluster will be created (size, region, zone, etc...), view the :ref:`examples-operator-gke-base-variable-reference` section of these instrucitons.

 To create the cluster, run the following (estimated execution time, 4 minutes):